Why is Pluto not a planet?

 He realised these discrepancies implied the presence of a large unseen body, tugging Uranus off course.

-Both John Couch Adams and Urbain Le Verrier predicted where this new planet might be.
+Both John Couch Adams and Urbain Le Verrier predicted where this new planet might be, the latter also having theorised the existence of a planet called Vulcan in order to explain Mercury's orbit.

 But it was Johann Galle and Heinrich d’Arrest who claimed victory, and the discovery of Neptune on the night of 23 September 1846 went to them.